-- (1) Submit payment in the amount of the bail indicated on the citation including citation number and vehicle license plate number with the payment.
-Payment made under this subsection will close the matter. - (2) A written no contest plea may be submitted with a statement or explanation, using the Response to Parking Notice form mailed with your Notice of Parking Violation or available on the court's website.
+- (1)Submit payment in the amount of the bail indicated on the citation including citation number and vehicle license plate number with the payment.
+Payment made under this subsection will close the matter. - (2)A written no contest plea may be submitted with a statement or explanation, using the Response to Parking Notice form mailed to the registered owner, or the Response to Parking Citation form available on the court's website.
 After consideration of the statement or explanation and any other documentation, the court shall enter a finding and impose a fine if applicable.
-Submission of a written no contest plea is a waiver of the right to a court hearing and consent to any judgment rendered. - (3) Using the Response to Parking Notice form mailed with your Notice of Parking Violation or available on the court's website, submit a plea of not guilty and request a trial.
+Submission of a written no contest plea is a waiver of the right to a court hearing and consent to any judgment rendered. - (3) Using the Response to Parking Notice form mailed to the registered owner, or the Response to Parking Citation form available on the court's website, submit a plea of not guilty and request a trial.